AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Provides dedicated hardware resources and physical isolation.
 -   Offers a CPU-to-memory ratio of 1:2.4.
--   Uses 3.1 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver an all-core frequency of 3.5 GHz.
+-   Uses 3.1 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver an all-core turbo frequency of 3.5 GHz.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
--   Supports VPCs only.
+-   Supports only VPCs.
 -   Provides high network performance with a packet forwarding rate of 6,000 Kpps.
 -   Suits the following scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding